Claimed value of sleepy NY estate could come to haunt Trump - WTMJ

 Trump’s then tried building houses.
 He proposed putting up 46 single-family homes, and after that plan also met community opposition, 15 mansion-sized dwellings which he described in 2004 as “super-high-end residential, the likes of which has never been seen on the East Coast.”
 The project was held up by years of litigation and no homes were ever built.

-In 2009, Trump made a splash by allowing Libyan dictator Muammar Gaddafi to pitch his Bedouin-style tent on the Seven Springs property north of New York City because he had no other place to stay for a U.N. visit.
+In 2009, Trump made a splash by allowing Libyan dictator Moammar Gadhafi to pitch his Bedouin-style tent on the Seven Springs property north of New York City because he had no other place to stay for a U.N. visit.

 Trump initially suggested he didn’t know Gaddafi was involved, but later conceded he “made a lot of money” renting the land to the Libyan leader.
 Local officials halted work on the tent and Gaddafi never stayed there.